timescale/docs/use-timescale/services/maintenance.md

 [Timescale release notes][timescale-relnotes].

 <Highlight type="warning">
-Your Timescale Cloud service is unavailable until the upgrade is complete.
+Your Timescale service is unavailable until the upgrade is complete.
 This can take several hours.
 To estimate the length of time, it is usually one second of downtime per 100&nbsp;MB, but for a better estimate, you can test on a fork first.